MartGon/BlockBuster/README.md

 ## Map Editor

-You can find more detailed info about the Editor application by clicking [here](https://defu.itch.io/blockbuster-editor).
+You can find more detailed information about the Editor application by clicking [here](https://defu.itch.io/blockbuster-editor).

 ## Match Making Server

-Unlike this project, the Match Making Server is made in rust.
+Unlike this project, the Match Making Server is made in Rust.
 Click [here](https://github.com/MartGon/BlockBuster-MatchMaking) to check its repo.

 ## Build Requirements (Client/Editor)